Magro28/javaRayTracer/README.md

 ![Dielectric Material!](docs/glassmat.png)

 ### Positional camera
-The camera is positional with standard look-from, look-at and up parameters and can be adjusted with field of view and zooming.\
+The camera is positional with standard look-from, look-at and up parameters and can be adjusted with field of view and zooming.
+With aperture and distToFocus settings you can control the field of depth.\
 ![Positional Camera!](docs/camera.png)

 ## Reference